 Growing socio-economic disparities between prosperous metropolitan regions and poor rural, peripheral, and old-industrial regions pose a threat to Europe’s long-term stability and EU goals of social cohesion.
 The main ambition of "Agents of Change" is to investigate how old industrial regions located outside major agglomerations can defy the unfavourable conditions and trends and create new development paths leading to prosperity and well-being, contributing to social cohesion and stability of Europe as a whole.
 The aim of this project is three-fold:

-To address this aim, the research will focus on the "front line" of regional change – actors instrumental for conceiving and creating new development paths and linking actors located in different institutional contexts.
+To address this aim, the research focuses on the "front line" of regional change – actors instrumental for conceiving and creating new development paths and linking actors located in different institutional contexts.
 The research is novel because unlike most existing studies on "lagging regions which focus on "catching-up" processes, this project will allow for alternative futures (including “leapfrogging”) beyond the standard and mainstream policy recipes.
 By introducing the "window of opportunity" model, the research will explicitly address the temporal dynamics of urban and regional change.

-The research project will be guided by the following question: How are new development paths created in Europe’s old industrial regions?
+The research is guided by the following question: How are new development paths created in Europe’s old industrial regions?
 This main question will be spelled out in the following sub-questions: Who are the agents of change responsible for the creation of a new development path?
 How are they connected through intra- and extra-regional networks of actors?
 How do agents use the window of opportunity for the creation of a new development path?
 Which policies, institutional settings, organisational cultures contribute to novelty?
 What are the barriers to change and locally unfolding conflicts and tensions that might be caused by such transformations?

 Gunko, Maria / Kinossian, Nadir / Pivovar, Galina / Averkieva, Kseniya / Batunova, Elena (2021): Exploring agency of change in small industrial towns through urban renewal initiatives.
 Geografiska Annaler: Series B, Human Geography, DOI: 10.1080/04353684.2020.1868947back